 Camp Kulning is a peaceful forest retreat with novel sleeping options for up to four guests.
-There’s the 90-year-old Melbourne tram called Jean Claude Van Tram, a 1952 Globetrotter caravan and an idyllic cottage.
+There’s the 1926 Melbourne tram called Jean Claude Van Tram and an idyllic cottage a stone's throw away.
 There’s a lot of ramshackle charm here, with retro styling and kitsch treasures picked up from vintage stores and op shops.

 The tram is self-sufficient, with its own kitchen and bathroom.
 Wherever possible, the facilities at Camp Kulning are environmentally conscious.
 The toilet on board uses a grey water system, which does away with a flush and saves a lot of water, among many other great benefits.

 The one-acre property contains a veggie patch, campfire, hammocks, barbeque area and a Tiki bar complete with rolls of bamboo, a garden torch, lots of pineapples and a peacock chair.

 Ange, the chirpy groundskeeper is an absolute delight and very much a part of the Camp Kulning experience.
 She’s hands on with the upkeep of the tram, caravan and veggie garden, and will ensure your welcome is warm with the campfire ablaze.